Menefee and Green headed for a runoff in Houston's 18th Congressional District

 Reps.
 Christian Menefee (left) and Al Green.
 Photos: Heather Diehl/Getty Images, Kenny Holston/The New York Times/Bloomberg via Getty Images

-- It also highlights the generational battles among older and younger members of the party.
+- The race has also highlighted the generational battles among older and younger members of the party.
 Menefee is 37 years old, while Green is 79.

 Catch up quick: This was Menefee's second run for Congress this year.
-In February, he was sworn into the House following a special election to fill the seat left vacant by Rep. Sylvester Turner's death in 2025.
+He was sworn into the House in February, following a special election to fill the seat left vacant by Rep. Sylvester Turner's death in 2025.

 - But that term ends next year, meaning Menefee had to run again to keep the seat for the 2027 congressional cycle.